Types of Part 135 Certificates

 Single Pilot in Command

 This certification is similar to the Single Pilot, except it is typically used for aircraft requiring more than one crewmember.
 This certification permits one PIC and up to three SICs.
 The requirements for key management may be reduced by the FAA depending on the nature of the operation.
 A Letter of Compliance is required.
 However, in many cases the FAA will remove the requirement for a General Operations Manual and Training Manual.
-However, an MEL and AAIP may be required, along with any required documents for other authorizations.
+An MEL and AAIP may be required, along with any required documents for other authorizations.

 This is the minimum certificate for any operator that needs to use more than one PIC.
 The Basic certification permits up to five total aircraft (with certain other restrictions), and up to five pilots.
 The pilots may be PICs or SICs.
 This certification requires all three key management personnel, however the FAA may permit two of these positions to be held by one individual, provided they are qualified to hold both positions.